The pill is a pretty incredible little invention.

 But what about the side effects?
 Does birth control make you moody?

 There isn’t a definitive yes or no here.
-Every body is different, and we all respond to medication in different ways.
+Every body is different, and we all respond to contraceptives in different ways.

 Some studies have found that four to ten percent of women experience mood swings on oral birth control.